Fakhruddin Ali Ahmed, who was prepared to face the warth of the British trading community to defend the rights of labourers

 He participated in the individual Satyagraha in 1940, for which he was jailed by the British.
 Later, he was once again imprisoned for his role in the Quit India Movement and was in Jail till April, 1945.

-Dr Fhakruddin Ali Ahamed got married to Begum Abeda in 1945.
-He declared that the unity among the Hindus and Muslims is essential to achieve independence and strongly opposed the divisive politics of the Muslim League.
+Dr Fakhruddin Ali Ahmed got married to Begum Abeda in 1945.
+He declared that the unity among the Hindus and Muslims is essential to achieve independence.
+He strongly opposed the divisive politics of the Muslim League.

-He got elected to the Assam Assembly and Rajyasabha several times after independence and held different ministries in Govt. of India.
-He joined the Central Cabinet on the invitation of the Pandit Nehru.
+Dr Fakhruddin Ali Ahmed got elected to the Assam Assembly and Rajyasabha several times after independence and held different ministries in Govt. of India.
+He further joined the Central Cabinet on the invitation of the Pandit Nehru.

 In the later political developments, Dr Ali was elected as the President of India in 1974.

-As the fifth President of India, he helped the development of Sports and Cultural activities, since he was personally interested in those fields.
+As the fifth President of India, he helped the development of Sports and Cultural activities.
+Since he was also personally interested in those fields.

 Share this Post on :